renaissance-publishing/renaissance/content/chapters/25-common-hazards.md

 Characters who work without rest for long periods may suffer *exhaustion;* their situation may be worsened by inadequate food or water, or by harsh working conditions.
 Characters may face exhaustion because their social situation demands long hours of work, because they are being led on a forced march, because they have been captured and are forced to labor, or simply because they are obsessed or driven and refuse to stop working until their task is completed.
-In any case, once a character starts to exceed their physical limits, they should make an *Endure Physical Hardship* test; they suffer 1d10 DV if they fail (armor does not apply; other damage mitigations, like resistances, may not apply at the GM's discretion).
+In any case, once a character starts to exceed their physical limits, they should make an *Endure Physical Hardship* test; they suffer 1d10 DV if they fail (armor does not apply; other damage mitigations, like resistances, may or may not apply at the GM's discretion).
-If conditions do not improve, characters will have to make additional checks, each one suffering an additional -10 penalty; eventually, when their cumulative penalties would reach -40, the character collapses from exhaustion.
+If conditions do not improve, characters will have to make additional checks, each one suffering an additional -10 penalty; eventually, when their cumulative penalties would reach -40, the character collapses from exhaustion (without making a check).

 How often these checks must be taken is subject to the GM's discretion—as are any additional penalties that apply, of course.
 Characters undergoing a forced march might make checks at the end of each day—or twice a day if they are being forced to keep up a jogging pace.